8 Best Impact Drivers of 2026

 Cons

-The single-speed variable trigger lacks the precision modes of premium drivers, which means you manage finish work by feathering the trigger rather than letting electronics auto-stop the tool.
+The single-speed trigger lacks the selectable drive modes of premium drivers, so you manage finish work by feathering the trigger rather than letting electronics auto-stop the tool.
 On flat-pack furniture, deck screws, and most household work, this is fine.
-On veneered cabinet hardware where stripping a screw means refacing a door, step up to a driver with precision drive.
+On veneered cabinet hardware where stripping a screw means refacing a door, step up to a driver with precision drive like the DCF845B or the Makita XDT19Z.

 by RYOBI